Agoric/documentation/main/ertp/api/mint.md

 # Mint

-Only a `mint` can issue new digital assets, so only the holder of the `mint` can do so.
+Only a `mint` can issue new digital assets, so only the holder of a `mint` can do so.
 A `mint` has a one-to-one relationship with both an `issuer` and a `brand`, and can only mint new assets of that `brand` and is the only `'mint` that can mint new `brand` type assets for its associated `brand`.